HITS-AI/k-melloddy/README.md

   - Preserves Chemical ID information throughout the processing pipeline.
   - **NEW**: Special handling for Pharmacokinetics data - preserves duplicate compounds with different measurements.
   - **NEW**: Improved duplicate handling for all data types, with fallback to keep='first' strategy if all data would be removed.
+  - **NEW**: Automatic duplicate column removal to prevent groupby errors.
+  - **NEW**: Path traversal protection for secure file loading.
 - **Special Character Handling**:
   - **NEW**: Automatically replaces special characters (μ, °, α, β, etc.) with their ASCII equivalents to prevent encoding issues.
   - Ensures data compatibility across different systems and software.